nurrebass1/io19-development-environment/README.md

 ```
 cd io19-development-environment
 ```
 Copy your .openstack file to the directory.

-Open `projectx.mln` and modify IP address of your master/Foreman server and keypair name.
+Open `projectx.mln` and modify the following:
+1) IP address of your master/Foreman server
+2) The keypair name

-Now you can start deployment using below command:
+Now you can start the deployment using the command below:

 ```
 python3 deployer.py
 ```

-When you see the ` Please config classes in Foreman ` then login to the Foreman, and navigate to "Configure" --> "classes", click on "Import environments ..." and update.
+When you see the ` Please config classes in Foreman ` then
+1) login to the Foreman
+2) Navigate to "Configure" &rarr; "classes"
+3) Click on "Import environments ..." and update.

 The script is running in the background, so please wait until end of the script.